mdgolammafuz/ICO-with-ERC20-Token/README.md

 ![](assets/Screenshot176.png)
 <br/>

 6. Once the transaction is mined, Metamask will show the confirmation message.
-Now, call `getBalance` again and check the balance to find it whether it is **55555 Wei** or not.
+Now, call `getBalance` again and check the balance to find whether it is **55555 Wei** or not.
 <br/>

 ![](assets/Screenshot177.png)